M23 rebel group denies attack on UN helicopter in east Congo - NewsBreak

 M23 rebel group denies attack on UN helicopter in east Congo

-Congo's M23 rebel group denies it shot down a United Nations helicopter that crash ed in eastern Congo, killing all eight people onboard.
+BENI, Congo (AP) — Congo’s M23 rebel group denies it shot down a United Nations helicopter that crashed in eastern Congo, killing all eight people onboard.

 Rebel spokesman Will Ngoma on Wednesday accused Congo’s army of firing on the helicopter.
 Congo’s military had earlier blamed the M23 for the crash of the U.N. helicopter.